European-Unified-ID/EUID-docs/README.md

 European Unified ID (EUID) is a deterministic identifier based on email addresses as the user's personal data.
 Built on the [UID2 framework](https://github.com/UnifiedID2/uid2docs/blob/main/api/README.md), EUID offers the user transparency and privacy controls to meet the market requirements in Europe and the UK.

-The goal of EUID is to enable deterministic identity for advertising opportunities on the open internet with consumer transparency and controls in place.
+The goal of EUID is to provide a collaborative framework and enable deterministic identity for advertising opportunities on the open internet for many [participants](#participants) across the advertising ecosystem.
 EUID enables logged-in experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.

 ### EUID vs. UID2